yarabramasta/goforumrah-illiyin/README.md

 - Install dependencies with npm | pnpm | yarn install

 - Run development script npm | pnpm | yarn run dev

+# etc

+I do know how to use server action, but for the sake of simplicity (for shadcn-ui form components), I don't used it lol!